Can we quickly replace fossil fuels with renewables?

-Renewables (Including hydroelectric, geothermal, wood and other biomass, wind, photovoltaic and solar) supplied 8% of our energy demand in 2016 and are expected to supply almost 14% by 2050.
-Fossil fuels (including petroleum, natural gas, and coal) supplied 82% of total US energy demand in 2016 and are projected to supply 79% in 2050.
+The U.S. Energy Information Administration estimates that renewables (including solar, wind, geothermal, biomass, biogas, and low-impact hydroelectricity) represented 11% of our energy demand in 2019 and are expected to reach 18% by 2050.
+Fossil fuels (including petroleum, natural gas, and coal) accounted for 80% of total U.S. energy consumption in 2019 and are projected at 76% in 2050.
 1

 Many of the products we now think of as everyday essentials come from oil and natural gas.
-Not just gasoline, diesel, jet fuel and other fuels.
-But also products produced using petrochemicals, like smart phones, toys, detergents, clothing, carpets, heart valves, and even shampoo.
-Fuels derived from petroleum, coal, and natural gas are used in transportation, for industrial and commercial uses, and for electricity generation.
+Not just gasoline and other fuels, but also products that are produced using petrochemicals, like phones, toys, heart valves, and even shampoo.
+Fossil fuels are versatile and used in transportation, for industrial and commercial uses, and for electricity generation.

 Energy density is the amount of usable energy that can be stored in a given mass of a substance or system.
-The higher the energy density of a system or material, the greater the amount of energy stored in its mass.
 Fuels high in energy content use less space and are often the easiest to transport for various uses.
-Pound for pound?
-No product offers nearly the energy density or efficiency of fossil fuels.
-For instance, a gallon of gas has enough energy to charge an iPhone every day for almost 20 years.2
+Pound for pound no product offers nearly the energy density or efficiency of fossil fuels.
+For instance, a gallon of gasoline contains the amount of energy produced by 13,0000 AA batteries.2